albiberto/usb-detector/README.md

            Console.WriteLine($"{serialNumber} USB inserted");
        }
    }
-7. Now we have to register the above service in DI, go to Program class and add the following line under ConfigureServices extension method
+7. Now we have to register the above service in Dependency Injection (DI), go to the Program class and add the following line under ConfigureServices extension method
    ```csharp
    .ConfigureServices(services =>
    {